danionella/lsmaq/README.md

 LSMAQ is a lightweight and flexible laser scanning microscope acquisition software written in MATLAB.
 It supports National Instruments hardware for galvo-based scanning.

 ## Should I use it?
 If you are an end user of laser scanning microscopes, you will most likely be well served by existing software packages like [ScanImage](http://scanimage.vidriotechnologies.com).
+The ScanImage team does a very good job at keeping their software up to date with new developments that most end users are interested in.

 LSMAQ was created by microscope developers aiming for increased flexibility and ease of customisation.
 Scripting and quick code modification are facilitated by a clear separation between scanning engine and UI frontend, as well as a lightweight and minimal code base.
 Adding a new custom property to the UI takes a single line.

 To minimize code and maximize flexibility, LSMAQ exposes all scanning parameters, performs very few checks on user input and generally assumes that the user knows the hardware limitations of their setup.